All of our content is written by Canadian crypto experts, not robots. We ensure each article is reviewed and updated regularly. Learn More

 Customer support

-Bitbuy stands out with its customer support, offering 24/7 service through live chat, email, and phone support—a rare feature among crypto exchanges.
+Bitbuy offers a unique advantage in terms of customer support by providing a 24/7 service that includes live chat, email, and phone support – the latter being a rare feature among crypto exchanges.
 On the other hand, Coinfield, while providing support through tickets and email, does not offer phone support.
 Its customer support has garnered criticism for being slow, and it has a poor Trustpilot rating of 1.5 stars, with complaints of delayed crypto withdrawals.

 Conclusion